ayanhmm/Data-Acquisition-System/README.md

 This is a list of some errors that were faced during implementation of the python UI code while recieving data from the arduino

 1. **Utf Decoding Error**- Baud rate of arduino and ui code SER.read should be same.if errer still persists,then can fixed by adding condition to decode only if decoding can be done(see main_dash.py).
+2. **Canbus Fail** - "Canbus fail" error might take place when one of the following takes place.
+   1. **Faulty CS Pin**: CS pin is not declared correcty in the ide code.
+The Chip Select pins are special pins that can only be connected to pre defined pins of the arduino which might not be of the same number on different types of arduinos.
+So cross check from the internet that the code CS pin is correct.
-2. **Canbus Fail** - Mcp to canbus or mcp to arduino connections are loose and can be fixed by tightning the hardware connections
+   2. **Loose Connections**: Mcp to canbus or mcp to arduino connections are either loose or wrongly connected and can be fixed by tightning the hardware connections
 3. **Port Busy**- Some other application is utilizing the port.it is probably the arduino ide running in background,can be fixed by closing it’s serial moniter.The error still might persist when no application seems to be using specified port, then try restaring your laptop.
 4. **Arduino not detected** - wrong port name declared in ui ser.read(see main_dash.py).
 5. **Data not refreshing in gui** - data list recieved from arduino is shorter than the data being displayed in the ui(see main_dash.py).This can also happen if there is loosening of the mcp to arduino connections due to which data is no longer being recieved.